mzmousa/tetris-ai/README.md

 *This will start the algorithm at generation zero.
 To see its evolved form at generation 25, press SHIFT once it opens*

-## Genetic Algorithms and Tetris

-#### This is An AI that learns to play Tetris using a Genetic Algorithm.
+## This is a Tetris AI that learns to maximize score using a genetic algorithm.

 ![25th Generation AI](https://github.com/mzmousa/tetris-ai/blob/master/tetris_gameplay.gif?raw=true)